Balancing chemical equations practice

 Cr2O7−2 + I− → 2 Cr+3 + I2

-The oxidation number of chromium decreases by 3 and the oxidation number of iodine increases by 1.
-Putting the right factor on the above equations,
+In the above equation, the oxidation number of chromium decreases by 3, and the oxidation number of iodine increases by 1.
+After putting the right factor for equalizing the increase and decrease in oxidation number,

-Fourteen hydrogen ions and the requisite number of water molecules are needed to balance the above equation.
+Fourteen hydrogen ions and the requisite number of water molecules are needed to balance the overall equation.
 Therefore, the overall balanced equation is,

 MnO4− + SnO2−2 → MnO2 + SnO3−2

 The oxidation number of manganese decreases by 3 and the oxidation number of tin increases by 2.
-Equalizing the increase and decrease in oxidation number by putting the right factor,
+After equalizing the increase and decrease in oxidation number by putting the right factor,

 2 MnO4− + 3 SnO2−2 → 2 MnO2 + 3 SnO3−2